vladokovac1987/vk-football-scoreboard/README.md

 ## Overview
 This library provides an in-memory scoreboard for managing ongoing football matches, allowing you to start matches, update scores, finish matches, and retrieve a summary of matches ordered by score.

+I was free to add REST Controller level and also tests that cover controller.
+I hope that will not be treated as a mistake.
+I considered that as plus and it is probably mentioned it is not expected REST app to save time and focus on main task.

 ## Features

 **ScoreboardService Class Features:**